Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 It hadn’t known.
 It hadn’t been *capable* of knowing.
 Its entire existence had been a prolonged bout of sensory deprivation, and now for the first time it could *feel.*

 There was no going back from here.
-It had planned to hand the device over to the scientists at Erebor, but now…
+It had planned to hand the device over to the scientists at Erebor, but now...

 No. No, it couldn’t.
 Going back after a taste of this ambrosia would be unbearable.